a11ywatch/a11ywatch/cli/README.md

             Print version information

 SUBCOMMANDS:
-    build      Build the project on the local machine [defaults to docker runtime] crawl      Site wide scan a website url for issues extract    Extract results in formats for platforms help       Print this message or the help of the given subcommand(s) scan       Single page scan a website url for issues start      Start the application on the local machine [defaults to docker runtime] stop       Stop the project on the local machine [defaults to docker runtime]
+    build      Build A11yWatch Lite on the local machine [defaults to docker runtime] crawl      Site wide scan a website url for issues extract    Extract results in formats for platforms help       Print this message or the help of the given subcommand(s) scan       Single page scan a website url for issues start      Start A11yWatch Lite on the local machine [defaults to docker runtime] stop       Stop A11yWatch Lite on the local machine [defaults to docker runtime]
 ```

 ### Supported Architectures